JRRS1982/TutorialProjects/reactRedux/Redux.md

 A state management library - it attempts to manage the data of an application in an easier way.

+## Installation of Redux

+1. Install React `create-react-app <projectName>`
+2. Install Redux and React-Redux `npm install --save redux react-redux`

 ## Redux Cycle

 1. Action Creator
-    - the only purpose it has is to create an action.
+    - the only purpose it has is to create an action, to change the state of an application this is what we call, it creates an action.
 ```
 const createPolicy  = (name, amount) => {
   return {